Comparison

 The Aeryn P1 uses a spliced Dyneema bridle (knot-free, maintaining full line tensile strength), a trailing edge micro rod (precision stiffening that maintains canopy shape during depower), and colour-coded pigtails.
 These are engineering details you’d expect on a premium wing, not a budget one.
 They come from the Peter Lynn/PLKB heritage: 20+ years of designing ram-air kites.

-The Gong Plus V2 uses single-skin construction with V2-specific upgrades: a redesigned bridle system, reinforced leading edge, and nylon stiffeners for improved canopy shape.
+The Gong Plus uses single-skin construction with a pronounced arc and short bridle, reinforced leading edge, and nylon stiffeners for improved canopy shape.
 It’s well-built and shows genuine iteration from the original Lowkite.
 Gong’s strength is in their board and foil ecosystem rather than in canopy-specific innovation, but the V2 updates narrow the gap.

 Verdict: P1 still has the more impressive engineering details.
-The Plus V2’s upgrades are meaningful but less distinctive.
+The Plus’s refinements are meaningful but less distinctive.

 Performance